DYCI2/Dicy2/readme.md

  *__RELEASE NOTE: The current release of Dicy2 has been tested with MuBu v1.10.5 [which can be found here](https://forum.ircam.fr/projects/releases/mubu/) in case of hypothetical problems with a later version installed from the Package Manager.
 Dicy2 will of course be tested and updated along with the various MuBu releases.__*

-<details><summary>Installation for developpers: click here to unfold</summary>
+<details><summary>Installation from the code repository for developpers: click here to unfold</summary>
-The generative core of Dicy2, `dicy2_server.app` is already in `Dicy2/misc`, and ready to play in the [last Dicy2 release](https://forum.ircam.fr/projects/releases/dicy2/)!
+We recommend to use the [release version of the Max library](https://forum.ircam.fr/projects/releases/dicy2/).
+The associated repository is available [here](https://github.com/DYCI2/Dicy2).
+In addition, the generative core of Dicy2, `dicy2_server.app` is already in `Dicy2/misc`, and ready to play in the [last Dicy2 release](https://forum.ircam.fr/projects/releases/dicy2/)!
 See "Installation for developpers" in the section "More" at the end of this document to build your own version from the [python source code repository](https://github.com/DYCI2/Dicy2-python).
 </details>